As an Amazon Associate I earn from qualifying purchases. See Full Disclosure Here

 2. Stay Hydrated

-This is one of the simplest and most effective home remedies for sunburn relief.
+Staying hydrated is one of the simplest and most effective home remedies for sunburn relief.
 Here’s why hydration is one of the top home remedies for sunburn relief.

 When your body is sufficiently hydrated, it has enough fluids to distribute to those areas that need hydration urgently, including your skin.
 Hydrated skin is healthier.
 It is less susceptible to damage from the elements and heals much quicker.
 That’s why it’s so important to load up on water before, during, and after sun exposure.